sayan1an/differentiable_indirection/README.md

 # Training and evalution

 Download the training data and place it in the directory structure as outlined above in folder `DifferentiableIndirectionData`.
-The training and inference output is accumulated in the folder `DifferentiableIndirectionOutput`.
+Both training and evaluation output is accumulated in folder `DifferentiableIndirectionOutput`.

 <b>Training <i>Disney BRDF</i> using cascaded-decoders of size 16.</b>
 ```